LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Python/README.md

-## Load testing CPUs with parallel workers, Python version
+## Load testing CPUs, Python version

-This folder contains a Python script to load test CPUs and measure job execution time as a function of the number of parallel workers
+This is the home of test_CPU_parallel.py, a Python script to load test CPUs and measure job execution time as a function of the number of parallel workers.
-- The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
-- When run in full mode, the script will run a range of tests and output a cvs file with the measured values.
-- This folder contains also example Data collected with the tool and Jupyter notebooks used to analyze the data.
-- See also the Rust version of this tool: [Test_CPU_parallel_Rust](../Test_CPU_parallel_Rust)

 ### Contents
 - [**test_CPU_parallel/test_CPU_parallel.py**](test_CPU_parallel/test_CPU_parallel.py) - the Python package and script used run the load test.